-The workshops are multi-level, expect for Level Seven, which all graduating students take together.
+The workshops are multi-level.
 The more experienced students act as mentors—even as they continue to learn along with beginning and intermediate students.
-One of the ways you learn how to facilitate movement in standing, sitting, walking, and lying down, is through having experienced practitioners give you the lessons.
+One of the ways you learn how to facilitate movement in standing, sitting, walking, and lying down, is through having experienced practitioners guide you through the lessons.
 Thus the beginners learn from the more experienced students, and eventually become mentors themselves.

-Advanced students review the use of Flow Repatterning in movement facilitation techniques.
-They also review intuitive dance employed in various depth-movement contexts as they prepare to teach and practice the three parts of our method: Somatic Yoga, Depth-Movement Dance Therapy, and Shin Somatics Therapy.
+Advanced students review the use of Flow Repatterning in bodywork techniques.
+They also review intuitive dance employed in various depth-movement contexts as they prepare to teach and practice the three parts of our method: Somatic Yoga, Intuitive Dance, and Shin Somatics Bodywork.

 Seven Shin Somatics Certification Workshops are required for graduation.
 Please refer to the Requirements Summary page.